Gammaretrovirus: Replication cycle

 The gammaretrovirus will act as a parasite to use cellular host factors to deliver genome into a host's cell nucleus, where they will use the cell's machinery to replicate the viral genome and continue the spread throughout the host organism.
 Because it is a single-stranded RNA(+) with a DNA intermediate genome, it has the ability to copy its viral RNA genome directly into mRNA.
-Against the central dogma of biology, it also reversely transcribes its RNA genome into DNA.
+It also reversely transcribes its RNA genome into DNA.

 Virion attach the host cell receptors via the SU glycoprotein, then the TM glycoprotein assists with fusion with the cell membrane.
 The virus will then begin uncoating, and a linear double-stranded DNA molecule is formed from the single-stranded RNA(+) genome via reverse transcription.
 The enzyme responsible for reverse transcription is reverse transcriptase.
 The host nuclear membrane is disassembled during mitosis and the viral double-stranded DNA is able to enter the host nucleus.
 Viral double-stranded DNA is then integrated into the host cell genome via viral integrase, an enzyme that allows for viral DNA integration into host DNA.
 The virus is now referred to as a provirus, which means the gammaretrovirus DNA has integrated into the host cell genome and is now the template for the formation of viral mRNA and genomic RNA.
 Double-stranded DNA is transcribed by Pol II and will produce both spliced and unspliced RNA strands, these spliced RNA strands will leave the host cell nucleus.
 The unspliced viral RNA translation produces env, gag, and gag-pol polyproteins.
 The Env becomes a polypeptide precursor and will cleave to produce a receptor binding surface.
 Next the virion is assembled in the host cell membrane, and the viral RNA genome is packaged.
 The virions bud from the plasma membrane and release into the host.
 After virions release from host cells the process is repeated on the next cell the active viral particle comes across.

 Associated diseases and outbreaks

+Koala retrovirus (KoRV)

 Gammaretrovirus outbreaks are common in koalas.
 In fact, they have been linked to Koala Immune Deficiency Syndrome (KIDS), which is similar to human immunodeficiency syndrome.
 Koala Immune Deficiency Syndrome affects the immune system of various populations of koalas, leaving them more prone to becoming infected with diseases or diagnosed with cancer.
 Similar to HIV, Koala Immune Deficiency Syndrome can be passed on to offspring as well as be transmitted to other koalas or species on animals.
 The virus is common in captive koalas.
 In fact, in a population of captive koalas in Queensland 80% of the deaths are connected with gammaretroviruses.
 This colony is on high alert that their populations of koalas could be extinct in the near future, researchers are concerned that an epidemic may break out in Queensland.